 If you ever owned a fish, treat an axolotl’s water quality as such.
 Tap water is ok, but make sure to treat it with an aquarium water conditioner to remove any chlorine and chloramines.
 Before placing an axolotl in its new tank/aquarium, allow the filter to cycle for several weeks to allow the water to settle and for filter bacteria to develop.
 And finally, always make sure you test the aquarium water with a water test kit.

-Handling & Treatment
+Handling and Treatment

 Axolotls are delicate creatures to handle.
 They essentially have no real bones in their bodies, especially when young.
 Most of their skeleton is made up of cartilage.
 They also have permeable skin, which means one should not be handled unless necessary.
 If you use a net to move an axolotl, avoid ones with mesh that would get an axolotl’s fingers damaged.
 Rather, use a mesh net with very fine holes.